FireScroll/FireScroll/README.md

 _Note: `null` and `nil` can be used interchangeably_

-## Scaling read throughput
+## Scaling the cluster

 Nodes are always members of a single replica group, but may contain multiple partitions.
 The partition mapping is managed by the log (Redpanda/Kafka), but you determine the replica group on boot with the `REPLICA_GROUP={replica group name}` env var.

-Each replica group will have a single copy of a partition.
+Each replica group will have a single copy of all partitions.

-More details are available in [this section](#mapping-log-topic-partitions-to-nodes).
+More details are available in [this section](#topic-management).

-You can scale a region in one of three ways:
+You can scale in multiple ways, depending on what dimension is the bottleneck:

 1. Scaling the number of nodes within a replica group
 2. Scaling the number of replica groups
 3. Scaling resources for the nodes
 4. Scaling the log

+The suggested order of operations is to first create replicas (benefit of HA), then scale the nodes up, then create more nodes to spread out partitions.
+If your workload only ever reads from a single parititon at a time, you can look to add more nodes before scaling nodes up.

 ### Scaling the replica group